Chapter 15 Classes and objects

 As a noun, “AT-trib-ute” is pronounced with emphasis on the first syllable, as opposed to “a-TRIB-ute”, which is a verb.

-The following diagram shows the result of these assignments.
-A state diagram that shows an object and its attributes is called an object diagram; see Figure 15.1.
+Figure 15.1 is a state diagram that shows the result of these assignments.
+A state diagram that shows an object and its attributes is called an object diagram.

 The variable blank refers to a Point object, which contains two attributes.
 Each attribute refers to a floating-point number.